VihariKanukollu/manas/README.md

    - experiment with alternative recurrent scheduling schemes.

 3. **Evaluation scope.**
-   We currently report exact match accuracy over answer tokens.
+   We primarily report exact match accuracy over answer tokens, augmented with **near‑miss breakdowns** (e.g., off‑by‑one vs large error), **per‑module EM**, **reasoning‑only EM** vs overall EM in the 55‑module setting, ACT headroom diagnostics, and question‑only vs CoT‑conditioned GSM8K ablations.
-   Larger‑scale evaluation, including robustness to distribution shift (e.g., larger magnitudes, more complex compositions) and interpretability analyses (e.g., probing intermediate refinement steps), is left for future work.
+   Larger‑scale evaluation, including robustness to more extreme distribution shifts (e.g., larger magnitudes, qualitatively novel compositions) and deeper interpretability analyses of intermediate refinement steps, is left for future work.

 4. **Comparison to other architectures.**
    While we conceptually compare Gyan to standard transformers, a thorough empirical comparison (e.g., training a small autoregressive transformer on the same DSL dataset) has not yet been performed.